kitu9876/Dynamic-NFT/README.md

 # Dynamic-NFT
-Using Chainlink keepers to create Dynamic NFTs
+Using Chainlink Automation (prev. known as Chainlink keepers) to create Dynamic NFTs